Shanklin Pier: Planning

 The earliest known proposal for a pier was in 1864 when a Board of Trade order for a 1200 ft pier was received by the Shanklin Bay Pier Company, although they swiftly folded without any business being undertaken.
 In 1877, the Shanklin Pier Company also made an attempt in planning to build a pier with also did not materialise.
-On 22 December 1885, the Shanklin Esplanade & Pier Company, with a £12,000 share capital, were successful in getting plans in motion and the site of the proposed pier was leased to them on 11 November 1885 for a £5 annual rent.
+On 22 December 1885, the Shanklin Esplanade Pier Company, with a £12,000 share capital, were successful in getting plans in motion and the site of the proposed pier was leased to them on 11 November 1885 for a £5 annual rent.

-An Act of Parliament to allow construction was passed on 11 March 1886 and plans for a traditionally designed pier were drawn by Messrs F. C. Dixon and M. N. Ridley.
+The Shanklin Pier Order 1886 authorising construction was passed in the Pier and Harbour Orders Confirmation Act 1886 (50 Vict. c. ix) on 25 September 1886, and plans for a traditionally designed pier were drawn by Messrs F. C. Dixon and M. N. Ridley.
 The pier was to be 1200 ft long and constructed with iron piles and wooden decking, complete with shelters on the deck and kiosks at the entrance.
 A pierhead measuring 90 ft by 60 ft would be complemented by a 150 ft-long wooden landing stage.
 Work commenced in August 1888 by contractors John Dixon and Alfred Thorne.